williamcpierce/Overview/README.md

 -   Swift 5.0
 -   macOS 13.0+ deployment target

-### Key Technologies
+### Frameworks and Libraries

--   SwiftUI for user interface components
+-   SwiftUI for user interface
 -   ScreenCaptureKit for window capture
--   Combine for reactive state management
--   KeyboardShortcuts for global shortcut handling
+-   KeyboardShortcuts for shortcut handling
 -   Sparkle for automatic updates

 ### Coding Standards